 - For an Adult at Risk a Capacity assessment will be required to see whether the legislation of the Mental Capacity Act 2005 applies;

-- Consideration of whether there are any issues relating to domestic abuse.
+- Consideration of whether there are any issues relating to domestic violence and abuse.

 Every attempt should be made to work with parents/carers on a voluntary basis to prevent abuse.
 It is the responsibility of the multi agency partnership to look at every possible way that parental/family co-operation can be achieved.
 However, the child's/adult's best interest is always paramount, and as a result, any indication of increased risk of the procedure taking place should be responded to swiftly.